canonical/ubuntu-pro-client/README.md

 - [FIPS 140-2 Certified Modules (and optional non-certified patches)](https://ubuntu.com/security/fips)
 - [Livepatch Service](https://ubuntu.com/security/livepatch)

-## Quickstart
+If you need any of those services for your machine, UA is the right tool for you.

-`ua` is already installed on every Ubuntu system.
+Furthermore, UA is already installed on every Ubuntu system.
 Try it out by running `ua help`!

-To learn the basic commands and enable professional Ubuntu services in a sandbox environment, follow our [Getting Started Tutorial](./docs/tutorials/basic_ua_commands.md).

 ## Documentation